FAQ Cups

 Can I use a menstrual cup if I'm a virgin?

-We only recommend cup size TEEN, as it is a friendly product for 1st period, virgins, and teenagers.
-It is anatomically developed to fit young girls and care for their health on the long run.Â
+We recommend only the cup size TEEN, as it is a friendly product for first period, virgins and teenagers.
+It is anatomically designed to fit young girls and protect their health in the long run.

-Plus, young girls need MORE freedom of move.
-And, switching to a menstrual cup, will save them money, while being a more sustainable and eco-friendly solution to tampons.Â
+Besides, young girls need MORE freedom of movement.
+And when they switch to a menstrual cup, they save money while being a more sustainable and environmentally friendly solution than other internal period products.

 How do I insert a menstrual cup?

-STEP 2: Fold your sanitised Femi.Eko® Menstrual Cup into a C shape, to make the insertion easier.
-If it’s your first time using a menstrual cup it will help you to breathe and remember it’s normal to try a few times before getting the cup in the right position.Â
+STEP 2: Fold your disinfected Femi.Eko® menstrual cup into a C-shape to make insertion easier.
+If this is your first time using a menstrual cup, it will help you breathe.
+Remember, it’s normal to try a few times before you get the cup in the right position.

-STEP 5: Twist the cup in your vagina to make sure it opened completely and formed a seal inside.
-Insert your finger to check it around if opened, you will need to feel the bottom of it round.
-This is important because it will ensure no leaks will happen for up to 12 hours.Â
+STEP 5: Rotate the cup in your vagina to make sure it has fully opened and formed a seal.
+Insert your finger to check that it is open.
+This is important because it will ensure that nothing leaks for up to 12 hours.

-When your cycle is over, just wash the cup, sanitise it, and deposit it in your Femi.Eko® special pouch you received in the original package.Â
+When your cycle is complete, wash and disinfect the cup and place it in the special Femi.Eko® bag you received in the original package.

 How do I take a menstrual cup out?

-Don’t pull the menstrual cup without breaking the vacuum seal with your finger!
-Do not grab it on the tail and do not pull the cup on it!Â
+Do not pull on the menstrual cup without breaking the vacuum seal with your finger!
+Do not grab it by the tail and do not pull on the cup!

-If you do not find the menstrual cup, or you have it too high, you need to bring it by the tail down, and follow the steps above.Â
+If you cannot find the menstrual cup or it is too high, you will need to pull it down by the tail and follow the steps above.

 What if I don’t find my cup inside?

-At the end of the vaginal canal is the cervix which does not let pass anything then sperm.Â
+At the end of the vaginal canal is the cervix, which allows nothing but semen to pass through.

 How long can I wear a menstrual cup?